myzb/SpecSpecificKeybinds/README.md

 **To manually load a key binding**

 Use the following chat command: ``/ssb load <spec-num>``
-``spec-num`` is the specialization number to load.
+``<spec-num>`` is the specialization number to load.
 Usually a number between 1 and 3 (4 for druids).
 The numbering follows the order the specializations are listed in the in-game talent menu.
+This option has been added mostly for convenience and should rarely be needed.

 **Additional Info**